-The Breath Camera is a multi-part project that involves video, still images and performances.
+The Breath Camera is a multi-part project that involves still images and performances.
 The performances intend to expand on the practice of noticing multiple subjectivities while immersed in a camera-form.
 It is a camera bellows with fabric on the front, viewing screen material on the back and a 3 foot x 9 foot darkcloth to envelop the person using the device.
 It is a continuation of my interest in time-based still photography.
 In one version, I guide the person wearing the camera and we have conversations beginning with the experience of cameras and impermanence.

 I produced a prototype of the work while Artist-in-Residence at the Centre for Studies in Religion and Society at UVic in 2015.
 I was researching connections between photography and Buddhism.
 I became interested in John Cage’s work, particularly the work 4’33” and ideas in art about indeterminancy and ongoingness.